St. Irvyne: Plot

 Ginotti reveals his experiments in his lifelong quest to find the secret of eternal life: "From my earliest youth, before it was quenched by complete satiation, curiosity, and a desire of unveiling the latent mysteries of nature, was the passion by which all the other emotions of my mind were intellectually organized. ...
 Natural philosophy at last became the peculiar science to which I directed my eager enquiries."
 He has studied science and the laws of nature to ascertain the mysteries of life and of being: "I thought of death---...
 I cannot die.---'Will not this nature---will not the matter of which it is composed---exist to all eternity?
 Ah!
 I know it will; and, by the exertions of the energies with which nature has gifted me, well I know it shall.'"
 Ginotti tells Wolfstein that he will reveal the "secret of immortal life" to him if he will take certain prescribed ingredients and "mix them according to the directions which this book will communicate to you" and meet him in the abbey at St. Irvyne.

-In the final scene, which takes place at the abbey of St. Irvyne in France, Wolfstein finds the corpse of Megalena in the vaults.
+In the final scene, which takes place at the fictional abbey of St. Irvyne in France, Wolfstein finds the corpse of Megalena in the vaults.
 An emaciated Ginotti confronts Wolfstein.
 Wolfstein is asked if he will deny his Creator.
 Wolfstein refuses to renounce his faith.
 Lightning strikes the vaults as thunder and a sulphurous windstorm blast the abbey.
 Both men are struck dead.
 This is the penalty they pay for "the delusion of the passions", for tampering with forces that they neither can control nor understand in seeking "endless life".